argoproj/argo-cd/docs/user-guide/commands/argocd_app_wait.md

 ### Options

 ```
       --degraded                       Wait for degraded
       --health                         Wait for health
   -h, --help                           help for wait
       --operation                      Wait for pending operations
+      --redis-ha-haproxy-name string   Redis HA HAProxy name (default "argocd-redis-ha-haproxy")
+      --redis-name string              Redis name (default "argocd-redis")
+      --repo-server-name string        Repo server name (default "argocd-repo-server")
       --resource stringArray           Sync only specific resources as GROUP:KIND:NAME or !GROUP:KIND:NAME.
 Fields may be blank and '*' can be used.
 This option may be specified repeatedly
   -l, --selector string                Wait for apps by label.
 Supports '=', '==', '!=', in, notin, exists & not exists.
 Matching apps must satisfy all of the specified label constraints.
+      --server-name string             Server name (default "argocd-server")
       --suspended                      Wait for suspended
       --sync                           Wait for sync
       --timeout uint                   Time out after this many seconds
 ```

 ### Options inherited from parent commands